ullibniss/INNO-DevOps-and-Security/D&S_Lab1_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/98891680-4aa7-46ce-a298-e2fa2821a950)

-Section `build` is responsible for image building. `context` is directory which will be build context.
+The section `build` is responsible for image building. `context` is the directory that will be the build context.

 ### b.
 Port mapping: Container A should listen to port 8080 and container B should listen to port 9090.
 (They host two different web pages)

-Lets add ports mapping to docker-compose.
+Let's add port mapping to the `docker-compose.yml` file

 ![image](https://github.com/user-attachments/assets/04e098a1-1212-486a-a8f8-3eb43894919f)

-Section `ports` is responsible for port mapping.
-It contains list of port mapping.
-Each mapping has host port (left side) and container port (right side).
+The section `ports` is responsible for port mapping.
+It contains a list of port mappings.
+Each mapping has the host port (left side) and the container port (right side).

 ### c.
 Confirm both websites are accessible